BigDataIA-Spring2023-Team-08/assignment03-data-as-a-service/README.md

 ## Unit Testing
 [PyTest](https://docs.pytest.org/en/7.1.x/contents.html) framework implemented to write tests which is easy to use but can be scaled to support functional testing for applications and libraries.
+* Create a new file [test_main.py](test_main.py), containing test functions
+* Implemented testing functions for all API endpoints.
+The tests have also been integrated to git actions and run on every commit.
+The workflow is present at [test_main.py](github/workflows)

 ## Steps to run application
 1. Download app files
 2. Have a ```.env``` file with necessary AWS credentials

-* Create a new file [test_main.py](test_main.py), containing test functions
-* Implemented testing functions for all API endpoints.
-The tests have also been integrated

 -----